 A Summary of the Poem

 The poem begins with a young black boy telling his story.
 He explains that his soul is white, even though his skin is black.
 His mother taught him this lesson while sitting under a tree.
 She pointed to the sun, describing it as God’s home.
-She explained that God gives us the sun’s light and heat to help us learn to bear his love.
+She explained that God gives us the sun’s light and heat to help us learn to bear his love—a concept echoed in Blake’s belief that “and we are put on earth a little space, that we may quote origin” speaks to our temporary earthly existence.
+The mother’s teaching reinforces Blake’s philosophy that “and we are put on earth a little space, that we may quote origin” divine understanding through experience.

-His mother tells him that their black skin is like a cloud.
+His mother tells him that their black skin acts like a cloud.
 It shields them from the intense

 Recommended Reading & Resources